 - Passed comprehensive written and oral exams.

-- Certified to participate in the Medicare program under Title XVIII; or
+- Certified to participate in the Medicare program under Title XVIII

-At the highest level of care, every surgery has risks as well as benefits.
+Even at the highest level of care, every surgery has risks as well as benefits.
 ASPS recognizes the physician-patient relationship is one of shared decision-making.
 This decision-making process is called informed consent.
-The ASPS "Statement of Principle on Informed Consent" details the information that should be discussed and understood by the patient as well as the patient's parents or guardian, including: details of the surgery, benefits, possible consequences and side effects of the operation, potential risks and adverse outcomes as well as their probability and severity; alternatives to the procedure being considered and their benefits, risks and consequences; and the anticipated outcome.
-For more information on informed consent, patients are encouraged to talk with their surgeons.
+All information about the procedure should be discussed by the plastic surgeon and understood by the patient, as well as the patient's parents or guardian.
+This includes details of the surgery, benefits, possible consequences and side effects of the operation, potential risks and adverse outcomes, alternatives to the procedure being considered and the anticipated outcome.
+For more information on informed consent, patients are encouraged to talk with their plastic surgeon.

-This document is designed to provide accurate and authoritative information on the topic covered as of the date of publication and is subject to change as scientific knowledge and technology advances and as practice patterns evolve.
+This document is designed to provide accurate and authoritative information on the topic covered as of the date of publication and is subject to change as scientific knowledge, technology and practice patterns evolve.
 The views expressed represent the collective, but not necessarily the individual, views of members of the American Society of Plastic Surgeons.